 It wasn’t until I used a store-brand butter pecan that I really got into my ice cream bread groove.
 Perhaps it was the simplicity of the butter pecan flavor, or perhaps it was a slightly lower fat content, but the butter pecan version literally astounded my taste testers.
 “It’s like something you’d find in the bread basket at a fancy little inn upstate,” said my foodie-friend Lisa as she slathered it with soft, creamy butter.
 (She took another slice to go before she left!)
 As for the teenage boys, they were content to gobble it up plain.

 I decided to bake up another batch, but this time in a tart pan.
 It delivered the same great taste, but it took only 20 minutes to bake because it was thinner.
 And a pie-shaped wedge formed the perfect base for a scoop of the same butter pecan that I’d used in the bread, plus a drizzle of dark chocolate fudge sauce.
 Yum!
-Try these other flavor combo ideas for your next loaf of ice cream bread.
+By the way, here’s how many slices you get from a loaf of bread.

 Ice cream bread is a total win, no matter what flavor!
 That being said, I did learn a couple things: